 - 1. All students have a responsibility to manage their learning, revision and assessment activities throughout the whole duration of each semester or assessment period.
 It is therefore essential that they carefully plan and manage workloads throughout this time, and do not leave too much coursework, learning, revision or similar activities to be undertaken until too late in the semester or assessment period.
-Similarly, when examinations or other time-constrained assessment are to be taken at the end of a semester or other period, they should conduct revision throughout the semester or other time-constrained assessments. - 2.
+Similarly, when examinations or other time-constrained assessment are to be taken at the end of a semester or other period, they should conduct revision throughout the semester or period, and not limit it to the period shortly before sitting examinations or other time-constrained assessments. - 2.
 It is also essential to recognise that many mild illnesses and routinely difficult or upsetting events do occur in life, and that it is a normal part of life to have to manage these and continue with work or study.
 Therefore students must realise that many such difficulties are not normally accepted by the University in mitigation for non-completion or poor performance in assessment activities. - 3.
 The term mitigating circumstances is used to describe those unforeseen personal difficulties which cause exceptional interference with academic performance, and which are over and above the normal difficulties experienced in life.